Which quartic double solids are rational?: Quartic double solids and conic bundles

+\emph{Subcase II.2}.
 Suppose that $L_{\xi}$ contains a singular point $P_S$ of $S$ such that $P_S$ is different from $O_S$.
-Making a change of coordinates if necessary, we may assume that $P_S=[0:0:0:1]$ and
+We are going to show that the situation is described eithert by case~(i), or by case~(ii) in the assertion of the proposition.
+Making a linear change of coordinates $z$ and~$t$, we may assume that $P_S=[0:0:0:1]$ and we still have $O_S=[0:0:1:0]$.
+Since $x$, $y$, and $t$ can be regarded as local affine coordinates in a neighborhood of $O_S$, and the quadratic form $q_2$ is a non-degenerate form in $x$, $y$, and $t$, we can make a further linear change of variables $x$, $y$, and $t$, and assume that

-Since $P_S$ is a singular point of $S$, the form $q_4$ does not contain any of the monomials $xt^3$ or $yt^3$ with non-zero coefficient.
-Since $P_S$ is a node of $S$, the form $q_3$ contains at least one of the monomials $xt^2$ or $yt^2$ with non-zero coefficient.
+Note that the coordinates of $O_S$ and $P_S$ remain unchanged under such coordinate change.
+Since $P_S$ is a singular point of $S$, the form $q_4$ does not contain any of the monomials~$xt^3$ or~$yt^3$ with non-zero coefficient.
+Recall also that the form $q_3$ does not contain the monomial~$t^3$ with non-zero coefficient.
+This implies that the form $q_3$ contains at least one of the monomials~$xt^2$ or~$yt^2$ with non-zero coefficient.
+Indeed, otherwise we can write a local equation of (an affine chart on) $S$ as

+regarding $x$, $y$, and $z$ as affine coordinates in a neighborhood of the singular point~\mbox{$P_S=[0:0:0:1]$}, where every monomial of $\Phi_{\geqslant 3}$ has degree at least $3$.
+This means that the quadratic part of the latter equation depends only on $x$ and $y$.
+This is impossible since $P_S$ is a node of~$S$.

+\emph{Sub-subcase II.2(a)}.
 Suppose that $q_3$ contains the monomial $yt^2$ with non-zero coefficient.
-It is easy to see from equation~\eqref{eq:quartic} that in this case $O_S$ and $P_S$ are the only singular points of $S$ contained in $L_{\xi}$.
-Making a further change of coordinates $x$ and $y$ if necessary, we rewrite
+We are going to show that the curve $C$ has a cusp at $\xi$, so that we are in case~(ii) of the assertion of the proposition.
+It is easy to see from equation~\eqref{eq:quartic} that~$O_S$ and~$P_S$ are the only singular points of $S$ contained in~$L_{\xi}$.